Ban on protests in entrance of homes signed by Gov. DeSantis

 2022-05-17 06:37:18

 TALLAHASSEE, Fla.
-(AP) — Anyone who protests in front of a personal residence in Florida can face jail time and fines under a invoice Republican Gov. Ron DeSantis signed Monday.
+(AP) — Anybody who protests in front of a non-public residence in Florida can face jail time and fines under a invoice Republican Gov. Ron DeSantis signed Monday.

-The laws makes it a second-degree misdemeanor to protest in a fashion that is aimed toward intentionally harassing or disturbing someone in their dwelling.
-Violators face 60 days in jail and fines of up to $500.
+The legislation makes it a second-degree misdemeanor to protest in a way that's aimed toward deliberately harassing or disturbing someone in their home.
+Violators face 60 days in jail and fines of as much as $500.

-The governor stated the brand new law will stop protests in Florida like these waged by abortion rights protesters in front of U.S. Supreme Courtroom justices’ homes in Virginia.
+The governor stated the brand new law will forestall protests in Florida like these waged by abortion rights protesters in front of U.S. Supreme Courtroom justices’ properties in Virginia.

-“Sending unruly mobs to personal residences, like we have seen with the offended crowds in entrance of the homes of Supreme Court justices, is inappropriate,” DeSantis said in an e mail to information businesses.
-“This invoice will present protection to these dwelling in residential communities and I am glad to sign it into law.”
+“Sending unruly mobs to private residences, like we now have seen with the angry crowds in front of the homes of Supreme Court justices, is inappropriate,” DeSantis said in an e-mail to news companies.
+“This bill will provide safety to those residing in residential communities and I'm glad to sign it into law.”

 Quelle: apnews.com